hmc-cs111-fall2015/project-notebook/Entry 3 -- November 15.md

 specifically without the closing `)` will let `bottomleft` be recognized just fine.
 As soon as the `)` is added in, that line errors and the syntax highlighting stops working.

+###11/14/15

+10-11a

+Fixed part of semantics; it now has a loadAST function that will generate the proper amount of maps automatically.

 ## Questions